Campus Facilities, Offices, & Services

 - Acknowledgment of receipt of the following College policies: Confidentiality, Drug, Alcohol, Firearms, and Use of Property

-Note: Form I-9 requires a student employee to show proof of identity and eligibility to work in the U.S. A list of acceptable documents to complete the form I-9 may be found here.
+Note: Form I-9 requires a student employee to show proof of identity and eligibility to work in the U.S. A list of acceptable documents to complete the form I-9 can be found on the Student Employment website.
 The Department of Homeland Security requires the items you are uploading for your I-9 form be inspected in person.
 A staff member of the Student Employment Office must review and verify the I-9 form.
 At this time, photocopies are accepted for verification.

 Student employees must provide a voided check or a direct deposit form from their bank, with the bank’s routing numbers and the student employee’s full account number, for automatic payroll deposit.

 Students are paid on a biweekly schedule.
-Students are required to enter their time electronically into WebAdvisor according to the due date listed on the pay schedule.
-A payroll schedule that provides pay period ending dates, submission dates, and pay dates can be found here.
+Students are required to enter their time electronically into Paycom according to the due date listed on the pay schedule.
+A payroll schedule that provides pay period ending dates, submission dates, and pay dates can be found on the Student Employment webpage.
 All timesheets must be submitted at the proper pay period.
 If the student fails to submit their time by the due date, they are required to submit a manual time sheet to their supervisor immediately.
 The supervisor will authorize the hours on the manual timesheet and return it to the student.
 The student needs to submit the time sheets to the Business Office or the Student Employment Office for payment.

 Student Employment policies, FAQs, and other information can be found by clicking here.